SoFi Weekly (WKLY) Dividend EFT Review

 SoFi Weekly (WKLY) Prospectus – SEC Document

-Thus, WKLY buys and holds the stocks in the SoFi sustainable dividend index, collects those stocks’ dividends, and distributes the dividends on a weekly basis.
+Thus, SoFi WKLY buys and holds the equity securities in the SoFi sustainable dividend index, collects those stocks’ dividend payments, and distributes the dividends on a weekly basis to the owners of the SoFi Weekly Income ETF.

 What is the SoFi Sustainable Dividend Index?

 The official description of the SoFi Sustainable Dividend index is a bit convoluted.
-In layperson’s terms, the SoFi Sustainable Dividend index is a set of companies that have successfully paid their dividends for the past twelve months and are expected to continue making dividend payments over the coming twelve months.
+In layperson’s terms, the SoFi Sustainable Dividend index includes a set of companies that have successfully paid their dividends for the past twelve months and are expected to continue making dividend payments over the coming twelve months.
 In addition, the index is weighted by market capitalization and rebalanced quarterly, according to SoFi.
-Thus, WLKY is a collection of dividend-paying companies that have been screened to have a high probability of continuing their dividend payments in the future.
+Simply, the WLKY dividend ETF is a collection of dividend-paying companies that have been screened to have a high probability of continuing their dividend payments in the future.

 WKLY indeed distributes dividends to shareholders every week, on Thursday.
-WKLY has an expense ratio of 0.49%, which is rather high.
-Although, the expense ratio is justified by the weekly dividend payments.
+WKLY has an expense ratio of 0.49%.

-At present, WKLY’s annual dividend yield is 2.02%.
-Subtracting the 0.49% expense ratio leaves you with an annual yield of 1.53%.
-Currently, the S&P 500 dividend yield is 1.38%.
-So, WKLY provides weekly dividend payments that are a bit higher than the dividends paid by the aggregate of all companies in the S&P 500.
+At present, WKLY’s annual dividend yield is 3.45%.
+In contrast, SPDR S&P 500 Trust ETF’s (SPY) 500 dividend yield is 1.56%.
+So, WKLY provides weekly dividend payments that are more than double the dividends paid by the aggregate of all companies in the S&P 500.
+This data is accurate today, and will change along with the price of the ETF.

 It’s useful to understand, that the dividend payment percent varies based upon the value of a stock, or fund.
 All other factors remaining constant, when a stock price declines, the dividend payout percent will increase, and vice versa.